 2. Make a study plan before starting the preparation

 Having a GMAT study plan early will help you choose a clear path for GMAT preparation.
 Mostly, students prepare a 12-week study plan that helps them know the tips and tricks needed to achieve their business school goals.
 Typically, students spend around 3-6 months on GMAT preparation.
-Here is a tip: before you decide how much time is required for the GMAT preparation, appear for a GMAT mock test.
-Depending on the score that you get in that mock test, you can decide the time you need to prepare for the GMAT.
+Here is a tip: before you decide how much time is required for the GMAT preparation, take a GMAT mock test.
+Depending on the score you get in the mock test, you can decide how much time you need to prepare for the GMAT.

 3. Select GMAT prep material